Multitensors as monads on categories of enriched graphs

-Let $(X,a)$ and $(X',a')$ be $T$-algebras and $F:X{\rightarrow}X'$ be a $V$-graph morphism.
-To say that $F$ is a $T$-algebra map is a condition on the maps $F_{y,z}:X(y,z){\rightarrow}X'(Fy,Fz)$ for all $y,z \in X_0$, and one uses path-likeness in the obvious way to see that this is equivalent to saying that the $F_{y,z}$ are the hom maps for a $\overline{T}$-functor. \end{proof} \begin{definition} Let $V$ be a category with coproducts and $(T,\eta,\mu)$ be a monad on $\ca GV$ over $\Set$.
-Then $T$ is said to be \emph{distributive} when $\overline{T}$ is a distributive multitensor. \end{definition} \begin{theorem} Let $V$ have coproducts.
+in $V$.
+The distributivity of $T$ then says that for all such finite sequences of families of sets, this induced morphism $\delta_{(Z_{i_j})_{j}}$ is an isomorphism. \begin{theorem} Let $V$ have coproducts.
 Then a monad $T$ on $\ca GV$ over $\Set$ is of the form $(\ca GV,\Gamma{E})$ iff it is distributive and path-like, and in this case $E$ is recovered as $\overline{T}$. \end{theorem} \begin{proof} Suppose that $T$ is distributive and path-like.
 Since $\overline{T}$ is distributive the morphisms $\pi_{X,a,b}$ are the hom maps of the components of a natural transformation $\pi : \Gamma \overline{T} \to T$, which is easily seen to be compatible with the monad structures.
 Since $T$ is path-like, this is an isomorphism.
 The converse follows from remark(\ref{rem:implicit-Tbar}). \end{proof}